 While eggs are not a typical tacos ingredient, they are not uncommon in banh mi, and as noted above, are an integral component of the braised pork belly and eggs dish.
-For this tacos recipe, soft boiled quail eggs are marinated in the pork braising juices.
+For this pork belly tacos recipe, soft boiled quail eggs are marinated in the pork braising juices.
 This topping is optional, though, so feel free to omit it.

 Vietnamese Braised Pork Belly Tacos

 - 400 g pork belly in one piece, often sold as strips

 - 1 piece ginger, thumb sized piece coarsely chopped

 - 1 piece ginger, thumb sized piece finely diced

 - 1 tsp Chinese five-spice mix